SchokiCoder/book_modern_c/src/12_include.md

 ```

 Here we have the function "floatadd", which is declared and defined.
 This can
-cause some problems because the compiler doesn't like it when a function is
+cause some problems, because the compiler doesn't like it when a function is
 defined multiple times.
 It can be declared as often as you like but not defined.
 So we need another way to do this.
 By moving the implementation of the function into a respective "floatstuff.c"